Aliases for USP14 Gene

 GeneCards Summary for USP14 Gene

-USP14 (Ubiquitin Specific Peptidase 14 (TRNA-Guanine Transglycosylase)) is a Protein Coding gene.
-Diseases associated with USP14 include ovarian serous cystadenocarcinoma and serous cystadenocarcinoma.
-Among its related pathways are Protein Stability and Neuroscience.
-GO annotations related to this gene include ubiquitin thiolesterase activity and ubiquitin-specific protease activity.
+USP14 (Ubiquitin Specific Peptidase 14) is a Protein Coding gene.
+Diseases associated with USP14 include Ovarian Serous Cystadenocarcinoma and Autosomal Dominant Cerebellar Ataxia.
+Among its related pathways are Deubiquitination and Ubiquitin-Proteasome Dependent Proteolysis.
+Gene Ontology (GO) annotations related to this gene include cysteine-type endopeptidase activity and thiol-dependent ubiquitin-specific protease activity.
+An important paralog of this gene is USP11.